 It was observed that the water injected at the outlet of the tube-in-tube reactor to cool and dilute the reaction mixture (Fig. 1) was essential to avoid the hydrodynamic failure of the process due to zeolite precipitation.
 Without this additional input (Table 2, Entries 1,5), the process was rapidly stopped due to clogging and overpressure in the reactor.
 While this downstream dilution and cooling was indispensable, the water flow rate (4-16 mLmin-1) had little influence on the efficiency of the process, and steady-state production rates (SSPR) of ca. 50-60 gh-1 of dry zeolite could be recorded (Table 2, Entries 2-4).
+Yields of zeolite – calculated as the ratio of the weight flow of isolated dry zeolite to the weight flow of Na2Al2O4 and Na2SiO3 in the initial gel at steady state – were about 60%, regardless of the residence time in the reactor and the precursor gel/dilution water ratio.

 Fig. 3 shows a typical monitoring (temperatures T1-3 and pressure P, see Fig. 1) of the flow process, depicting the stability of the system under operation.